giekaton/nimiq-knowledgebase/README.md

 <br>
 <br>

-### Connect to a network
+### Select the network

+First thing you need to do, is to select the network you are going to connect.
 In `index.html` console use the following command to select the network.

     Nimiq.GenesisConfig.main(); // mainnet